LiMinggang/madedit-mod/README.txt

 Fix: Add default pos to tool bars in order that tool bar would be in the pos expected
 Fix: Group Bookmark tools to SearchReplace Toolbar
 Fix: Some config would be overidded
-Add more Icons
+Fix: When I paste some lines, the typewrite mode is not working #209 Add more Icons
 Update license information
 Update Greek Translation